Blucora, Inc. is a leading provider of tax-smart financial solutions that empower people’s goals.

 “Our research revealed that our desktop printing model was flawed.
 It became clear that printing was an enormous cost and time drain,” David added.

-Another key driver for change was a requirement to improve information security.
+Another key driver for change was the requirement to improve information security.
 “We had an instance where month-end statements had been left on the printer.
 As a company with blackout dates for employees to trade stock, leaving something around could lead to big problems.”

 EveryonePrint partner Novatech recommended 18 networked Konica Minolta multifunctional printers (MFPs), equipped with print management software to meet the secure copy, print, and scan for all staff across the two locations.